kalmarek/KnuthBendix.jl/docs/src/nc_groebner.md

-If we want to force normalforms to begin with `I` (if a word with such presentation represents the given monomial) we could use [`WeightedLex`](@ref) ordering, weighting other letters disproportionally higher than `w`, e.g.
+If we want to force normalforms to begin with `I` (if a word with such presentation represents the given monomial) we could use [`WeightedLex`](@ref) ordering, weighting other letters disproportionally higher than `I`, e.g.

 ```jldoctest spin_example
 julia> wLA = WeightedLex(A, weights = [1; [10 for _ in 2:length(A)]])